SettleMint

 Deployment address trace

 The deployment process writes a manifest of deployed contract addresses for the environment.
-DALP uses that record to resolve core addresses such as the system factory, directory, and supporting infrastructure contracts.
-Operators should preserve the manifest with the environment release evidence because it is the starting point for later address, explorer, and migration review.
+DALP uses that record to resolve core addresses: the system factory, directory, and supporting infrastructure contracts.
+Keep the manifest with your environment release evidence; it anchors the address checks, the explorer verification, and the post-migration review that follow.

 When the platform validates an address that must already contain a contract, it reads bytecode from the configured EVM network.
-A missing bytecode response is terminal because the target contract is expected to exist before the workflow continues.
-When a review needs dated bytecode proof, record the chain ID, address, redacted RPC provider or network details, block tag, check time, and eth_getCode result in the environment evidence pack.
+A missing bytecode response is terminal because the workflow requires the target contract to exist before it continues.
+When your review needs dated bytecode proof, record the chain ID, address, redacted RPC provider or network details, block tag, check time, and eth_getCode result in the environment evidence pack.

 Deployment change controls

-DALP supports secure EVM contract deployment by making the technical deployment step reviewable before and after the transaction is submitted.
-The environment evidence pack should show the approved deployer, the deployment inputs, the release or source package, the compiled artifact evidence, the registered trusted addresses, and the approval record that allowed the change to move from development to test to production.
+DALP supports secure EVM contract deployment by making each step reviewable before and after the transaction is submitted.
+Your environment evidence pack should show the approved deployer, the deployment inputs, the release or source package, and the compiled artifact evidence.
+The pack should also show the registered trusted addresses and the approval record that allowed the change to move from development to test to production.

 The deployment runner validates the connected deployer account against the configured expected deployer for networks that declare one.
 If the first available account does not match, the run stops before deploying contracts.
-Feature-controlled deployments use the network's configured feature flags to decide which contract modules are included.
-Before deploying, DALP removes stale feature-module futures from the Ignition journal so disabled or previously toggled features do not stay in the deployment plan by accident.
-That journal cleanup has three guardrails: it only removes feature futures, applies a safety cap to the number of entries removed, and writes rotating backups before replacing the journal.
+Feature-controlled deployments use the network's configured flags to select which contract modules to include.
+Prior to deploying, DALP removes stale module futures from the Ignition deployment journal so disabled or previously toggled features do not stay in the plan by accident.
+That cleanup has three guardrails: it only removes module futures, applies a safety cap to the number of entries removed, and writes rotating backups before replacing the deployment journal.

-Deployment parameters are reviewed through the deployment record and post-deployment checks.
-Preserve the network, chain identifier, feature configuration, deployment identifier, constructor or initializer inputs, compiler settings, release or source package, deployed address manifest, and explorer source-verification links where the selected network supports them.
-For reproducible-build review, the evidence pack should let the reviewer rebuild the scoped artifact from the accepted source package and compare compiler settings, constructor or initializer arguments, deployed bytecode, proxy address, and implementation address with the deployed environment.
+Reviewers confirm deployment parameters through the deployment record and post-deployment checks.
+Record the network, chain identifier, feature configuration, deployment identifier, constructor or initializer inputs, compiler settings, release or source package, deployed address manifest, and explorer source-verification links where the selected network supports them.
+For reproducible-build review, your evidence pack should let the reviewer rebuild the scoped artifact from the accepted source package and compare compiler settings, constructor or initializer arguments, deployed bytecode, proxy address, and implementation address with the deployed environment.

-Trusted contract registration is the environment's accepted address and version set.
-DALP records deployed addresses in the manifest, uses directory and registry pointers for active system, factory, add-on, token-type, and compliance-module implementations, and verifies those pointers through post-deployment or post-migration reads.
-Feature modules converge through directory registration calls such as add-on, token-type, and compliance-module registration, so the evidence pack should preserve both the deployed addresses and the directory or registry reads that made those contracts trusted for the environment.
+Trusted contract registration is your environment's accepted address and version set.
+DALP records deployed addresses in the manifest, uses registry and directory pointers for active system, factory, add-on, token-type, and compliance-module implementations, and verifies those pointers through post-deployment or post-migration queries.

 Controls to preserve